FoundryApp/examples/README.md

 ## [https-functions](https://github.com/FoundryApp/examples/tree/master/https-functions)

-Showcase of [HTTPS](https://firebase.google.com/docs/functions/http-events) and [HTTPS Callable](https://firebase.google.com/docs/functions/callable) functions: Custom API endpoints accessible by a HTTPS request or from within a Firebase app using the Firebase Client SDK.
+Showcase of [HTTPS](https://firebase.google.com/docs/functions/http-events) and [HTTPS Callable](https://firebase.google.com/docs/functions/callable) functions: Custom API endpoints accessible by an HTTPS request or from within a Firebase app using the Firebase Client SDK.

 - https function `askForWorkspaceInvite` allows anyone to send a REST request asking the owner of a workspace for an invite.
 The request's body expects 2 fields:
   - `workspaceId` - an ID of a workspace